2025 Sermon Podcasts

 Sermons That Make the Scriptures Glow

-Pastor Tom delivering a sermon
+Pastor Alex delivering a sermon - photo TBD

 The following sermon podcasts were recorded at Hillside Baptist Church during the Year of Our Lord, 2025.
 They are presented here for anyone who may have missed a Worship Service and for anyone seeking to better understand God's Word on a specific topic.